Jaxelr/code-journal/content/shells/azure.md

-# Azure Cloud Shell Commands
+# Azure Cloud Shell commands

 Index of commands related to the azure cloud shell.